-Keeping the freezer stocked with frozen fruit means a smoothie is never that far out of reach for the morning.
+Keeping the freezer stocked with frozen fruit and vegetables means making a smoothie is never far out of reach.

 |Trans Fat||0.0 g|